Towards Mitigating Architecture Overfitting on Distilled Datasets: Methods

 \textbf{Better Optimizer: } Lion \citep{chen2023symbolic} is a gradient symbol-based optimizer.
 It has faster convergence speed and is capable of finding better local minima for ResNets.
-Thus, Lion is used as the default optimizer in our experiments.
+Thus, we use Lion as the default optimizer in our experiments.

 \textbf{Stronger Augmentation: } The data augmentation strategy used in MTT~\citep{cazenavette2022dataset} samples a single augmentation operation from a pool to augment the input image.
 However, we observe that sampling more operations will better diversify the model's inputs and thus improve the performance, especially when IPC is small.
 For convenience, when sampling $k$ operations, we call this strategy $k$-fold augmentation.
 Empirically, we use 2-fold augmentation when IPC is $10$ or $50$ and 4-fold augmentation when IPC is $1$.

-For the experiments about the impact of different augmentations, please refer to Appendix \ref{sec:app_impact_aug}.
+In summary, our proposed methods share a common characteristic of smoothing the optimization problem that can improve generalization: \textbf{(a)} in terms of architecture, DropPath smooths the predictions by forming an implicit ensemble of sub-networks; \textbf{(b)} knowledge distillation smooths the objective function by introducing the predictions of teacher models as soft labels; \textbf{(c)} better optimizer is capable of finding flatter local minima; \textbf{(d)} stronger data augmentation smooth the loss landscape in the sample space \citep{shorten2019survey, rebuffi2021data}.